paris-swc/oss-contribution-exercise/README.md

 * Clone the repository from your own fork so that you can work on it on your computer.
 * Login to [Travis CI](https://travis-ci.org) with your GitHub account and activate (your fork of) this repo for testing.
+### Optional
   * Edit this README file and replace all mentions of `paris-swc` in the link above with your user name.
+  * **Note:** changing the README file in this way is not something you'd do in a real project -- you do not want to include such a modification in the changes you contribute back to a project!

 ## Improve the code
 * Implement missing functions to make the unit tests pass (run tests either locally or let Travis run them for you each time you push changes).